anguswg-ucsb/nflpredictr/README.md

 ## Example

-`nflpredictr` provides utility functions for accessing game predictions from a Logistic Regression ML model that was trained on \~20 years of historic NFL data and [correctly predicts the outcomes of games \~69% of the time](https://anguswg-ucsb.github.io/nfl_wins/#Model_Performance_on_Test_Data).
+**`nflpredictr`** provides utility functions for accessing game predictions from a Logistic Regression ML model that was trained on \~20 years of historic NFL data and [correctly predicts the outcomes of games
+\~69% of the
+time](https://anguswg-ucsb.github.io/nfl_wins/#Model_Performance_on_Test_Data).
-If no inputs are given to `predict_games()`, the default behavior is to make a prediction for the upcoming week of the current NFL season
+If no inputs are given to **`predict_games()`**, the default behavior is to make a prediction for week 2 of the 2021 NFL season.

 ``` r
 # Load package